psamuels00/artwork/README.md

 Then access the site at http://localhost:8080.

+## Data-driven Colors for Project Pages

+Each portfolio project has an associated color, namely for the page background.
+These are not recognized by Tailwind.
+As a workaround, a bogus file named project_colors.html is maintained with a reference to each color that is referenced in _data/projects.js.

+There must be a better way to handle colors referenced only in a data file.

 ## Generated Doodle Image Pages

 _In retrospect, this can be done using 11ty pagination and should be removed.
 See TODO._